ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Numerical experiments

-Now we plot $c_j,\tilde{c}_j,b_j,\tilde{b}_j$, $j=0,\ldots,N$ in Figure \ref{fig:PowerCoefN15}-\ref{fig:ChebCoefN30} for approximating Gauss function $f_1(x)$ using $15$ terms and for approximating function $f_2$ with $30$ terms.
-From these figures, we see the differences between $b_j$ and $\tilde{b}_j$ are very small, but the differences between $c_j$ and $\tilde{c}_j$ are very large, when $N$ is large.
-Especially, in approximating function $f_2$ with $N=30$ using power series expansion, we have some coefficients almost as large as $4\times10^{5}$, see Figure \ref{fig:PowerCoefN30}.
-The big coefficients make the resulting PowerNet hard to train.
+Now we plot $c_j,\tilde{c}_j,a_j,\tilde{a}_j$, $j=0,\ldots,{n} $ in Figure \ref{fig:PowerCoefN15}-\ref{fig:ChebCoefN30} for approximating Gauss function $f_1(x)$ using $15$ terms and for approximating function $f_2$ with $30$ terms.
+From these figures, we see the differences between $c_j$ and $\tilde{c}_j$ are small, but the differences between $a_j$ and $\tilde{a}_j$ are very large, when ${n} $ is large.
+Especially, in approximating function $f_2$ with ${n} =30$ using power series expansion, we have some coefficients almost as large as $4\times10^{5}$, see Figure \ref{fig:PowerCoefN30}.
+The big coefficients make the resulting PowerNets deteriorate and hard to train.

-To explain why big coefficients happens, we calculate the condition numbers of $B_N$ and $H_N$, denoted by $\kappa(B_N)$ and $\kappa(H_N)$, and the results are showed in Table \ref{tb:Condition-Num}.
-We see from the table that the condition number of $\kappa(B_N)$ increases exponentially fast, but the condition number of $\kappa(H_N)$ increases slowly as $N$ increases.
-The large condition number of $B_N$ indicates that transform from Legendre expansion to power series is not a good approach, which may introduce large numerical truncation error due to the large condition number even without training.
+To explain why big coefficients happen, we calculate the condition numbers of $B_{n} $ and $H_{n} $, denoted by $\kappa(B_{n} )$ and $\kappa(H_{n} )$, and the results are showed in Table \ref{ tbl:2}.
+We see from the table that the condition number of $\kappa(B_{n} )$ increases exponentially fast, but the condition number of $\kappa(H_{n} )$ increases slowly as ${n} $ increases.
+The large condition number of $B_{n} $ indicates that transform from Legendre expansion to power series is not a good approach, which may introduce large numerical error due to the large condition number.
+Meanwhile, the large power series expansion coefficients embedded into PowerNets make the nets hard to train using gradient method, due to large variation between gradients to different internal network parameters.

-In Table \ref{tbl:cond-s}, we also show the condition numbers of the corresponding transforms $H_N$, associated to the $\sigma_s, s=2,3,4,5,6$ network construction based on Chebyshev approximations.
+In Table \ref{tbl:cond-s}, we also show the condition numbers of the corresponding transforms $H_{n} $, associated to the $\sigma_s, s=2,3,4,5,6$ network construction based on Chebyshev approximations.
 From this table, we see the condition number of the transform is not very sensitive to $s$.